Capital University: Student media

-Convergent Media Center

 The three-story Convergent Media Center is designed to facilitate interdisciplinary work.
 The lower level contains a professional recording studio and digital art and design laboratories.
 A television and radio studio on the first floor allows video production and radio, television, film, visual, technical, and performing arts training.
 The first floor also houses the student radio station, WXCU, studios, and the control room for CapTV, along with event space for student publications.

-The second level houses faculty offices, small conference rooms, and seminar classrooms.
+The second-level houses faculty offices, small conference rooms, and seminar classrooms.